ABorgna/site/slides/20220628-QPL/slides.md

 **[ZX]**

+- To that end we use the ZX-calculus, which is a formal graphical language
-- More granular representation of quantum circuits
+- that provides more granular representation of quantum operations than the circuits.
+- **In contrast** to the circuits, we only care about the topology of the diagrams and not about the position of the nodes.
-- Undirected graphs with two-coloured nodes, and yellow generator
+- As such, we may think of the diagrams as undirected open graphs with three kinds of nodes, and some phase labels.
-- Nodes may be tagged with a phase
-- Can translate a quantum circuit directly (CNOT is now two nodes)
-- Topology: It's a graph, so nodes and edges can be moved around
-- Formally, it corresponds to a compact closed symmetric monoidal category
+- This calculus has been succesfully used in optimization and verification tecniques,
-- Complete formal rewrite system lets us define formally proven optimization procedures
+- as its formal rewrite system lets us define formally prove equivalenes between diagrams.

 **[Limitations]**

-- Edges carry the information of one qubit
+- In this diagrams, edges carry one qubit of information,
-- Still restricted to representing concrete circuits
+- We are still restricted to only represent concrete circuits

 ---

-# SZX Diagrams
+# The SZX extension

 .padded[
 - Introduces multi-qubit wires (in bold) and gatherer/splitter nodes